Kazinga Channel | Ishashs sector | Wildlife

 Kazinga channel is about 40m long joining Lake Gorge to Lake Edward.
 It has the perfect view of the parks’ major wildlife annals.
 The shores of the lake attract a large concentration of mammals, birds as well as reptiles all year around.
 The animals can be viewed well by the boat cruise.
 Kazinga channel has parts like the North Kazinga as well as Kasenyi.

 It’s acknowledged that the plains of the channel are focal points for game viewing.
-Tracking is the only way that will enables visitors see all the wildlife in its nature setting for example buffalo, elephants and other animals that dwell in the grassland thickets of the Northern Kazinga close to Mweya.
+Tracking is the only way that will enable visitors to see all the wildlife in its natural setting for example buffalo, elephants, and other animals that dwell in the grassland thickets of the Northern Kazinga close to Mweya.
 The most accessible spot for lions is in the eastern part of Kasenyi plains and the Kasese road where they hunt on the big inhabitants of Uganda Kobs.
-The most favourable time for game drives is during very early mornings and late afternoons.
+The most favorable time for game drives is during very early mornings and late afternoons.

 Queen’s Pavilion and the Equator

-The Uganda Equator also passes through Queen Elizabeth national game park which provides a beautiful place for photo shooting along with craft shops.
-The Queen’s Pavilion is easily spotted by the northern entrance to the Crater Drive.
-This particular spot offers a provisaional shelter to Queen Elizabeth on her first visit to Uganda and particulary to this park.
-Later in 1959 a permanent pavilion was constructed for the visit of the Duke of Edinburgh in 2007 with better facilities such as a coffee shop and internet facilities.
+The Uganda Equator also passes through Queen Elizabeth National Game Park which provides a beautiful place for photo shooting along with craft shops.
+The Queen’s Pavilion is easily spotted by the northern entrance to Crater Drive.
+This particular spot offers a provisional shelter to Queen Elizabeth on her first visit to Uganda and particularly to this park.
+Later in 1959, a permanent pavilion was constructed for the visit of the Duke of Edinburgh in 2007 with better facilities such as a coffee shop and internet facilities.

 Ishasha sector

-Unique about ishasha is that it’s member of the only two places where you can find populations of these tree-climbing lions, one being in Lake Manyara National Park in Tanzania and the other is the Ishasha Sector within the Queen Elizabeth national park.
+The unique thing about the ishasha sector is that it’s member of the only two places where you can find populations of these tree-climbing lions, one being in Lake Manyara National Park in Tanzania and the other is in the Ishasha Sector within the Queen Elizabeth National Park.
 Lions are spotted hanging on branches of huge fig trees in the Ishasha sector.
 It is a very breathtaking sight to see, the king of the animals perched up high on one of the branches of huge fig trees in the area, lazily resting as the day goes by.
-In addition to the fascinating population of lions within the Ishasha sector, there are also the huge buffalo herds, many elephants that have settled there and watch out for the huge number of hippos available in the Ishasha area.
+In addition to the fascinating population of lions within the Ishasha sector, there are also the huge buffalo herds, and many elephants that have settled there, and watch out for the huge number of hippos available in the Ishasha area.

 Games drives

-This is one of the most popular tourist activities in Queen Elizabeth national park.
-The park offers game drives through Kasenyi, the north Kazinga plains and the Ishasha sector.
-This drive gives chance to visitors to view different wildlife like the buffalo, antelope, elephants, warthogs and baboons.
+This is one of the most popular tourist activities in Queen Elizabeth National Park.
+The park offers game drives through Kasenyi, the north Kazinga plains, and the Ishasha sector.
+This drive gives chance to visitors to view different wildlife like buffalo, antelope, elephants, warthogs, and baboons.

 Culture and community encounters.

-Through taking nature walks in the park a visitor is able to see the energetic dances of the Kikorongo equator cultural performers, workers harvesting salt on katwe Salt Lake and a traditional Banyaraguru hut.
+Through taking nature walks in the park a visitor can see the energetic dances of the Kikorongo equator cultural performers, workers harvesting salt on Katwe Salt Lake, and a traditional Banyaraguru hut.

 Chimpanzee tracking

-Coming up close to the chimpanzees in their natural environment is a life time experience and its one of the most exciting activities in this park.
-Chimpazeee trekking is done from kyambura gorge amd more rescently from Kalinzu forest with is a few kilometers from park.
+Coming up close to the chimpanzees in their natural environment is a lifetime experience and it’s one of the most exciting activities in this park.
+Chimpanzee trekking is done from Kyambura Gorge and more recently from Kalinzu forest which is a few kilometers from the park.

 Boat Launch

-Take a Boat cruise on the Kazinga either in the morning or in the afternoon and get sascinated by the park inhabitats that come down to the channel for drinking water.tourists take hours along the channel and be able to spot hundreds of hippos, Buffaloes, while Elephants linger on the shoreline and many species of water birds.
+Take a Boat cruise on the Kazinga either in the morning or the afternoon and get fascinated by the park’s wildlife inhabitants that come down to the channel for drinking water.
+Tourists take hours along the channel and can spot hundreds of hippos, Buffaloes, Elephants lingering on the shoreline, and many species of water birds.
 Kazinga channel has the highest concentration of hippos in the whole World.

 Accessibility

-Queen Elizabeth National Park can be accessed from Kampala in 5-6 hours drive, by road you can have a stopover at the equator to know where sun sets from, tea plantations which makes Uganda a green Country.
-Alternatively, tourists can as well fly to the park for only one hour from Entebbe.
+Queen Elizabeth National Park can be accessed from Kampala in a 5-6 hour drive, by road you can have a stopover at the equator to know where the sun sets from, and tea plantations make Uganda a Green Country.
+Alternatively, tourists can also fly to the park for only one hour from Entebbe.

-By air Queen Elizabeth canbe accessed by by taking a flight from either Entebbe international airport or from Kajjansi airstrip.
-Charter flights can be arranged to existing airstrips in Kasese, Mweya and Ishasha sector.
+By air, Queen Elizabeth can be accessed by taking a flight from either Entebbe International Airport or Kajjansi Airstrip.
+Charter flights can be arranged to existing airstrips in Kasese, Mweya, and Ishasha sectors.

 Accommodation

-Queen Elizabeth has a wide variety of accommodations which caters everyone’s interest.
+Queen Elizabeth has a wide variety of accommodations that cater to everyone’s interests.
 Accommodation ranges from luxury, mid-range, and budget with excellent facilities.
-These include: Mweya safari lodge, Park View safari lodge, QENP Bush lodge, Kyambura Gorge lodge, Katara lodge Ishasha Wilderness Camp, Ishasha Jungle lodge and Kitandara hippo hill camp among others.
+These include Mweya Safari Lodge, Park View Safari Lodge, QENP Bush Lodge, Kyambura Gorge Lodge, Katara Lodge Ishasha Wilderness Camp, Ishasha Jungle Lodge, and Kitandara Hippo Hill Camp among others.

-Queen Elizabeth National Park can be visited all year round more in the high season in months of January, March, August, September and December.
+Queen Elizabeth National Park can be visited all year round in the high season in January, March, August, September, and December.